-Of which there are plenty – just don’t bank for sand.
-Croatia is famed for its scenic pebbled beaches, which are beautifully lapped by crystal clear water.
-One of the most well known is Zlatni Rat, also referred to as the Golden Cape, given that the tip of the beach is ever changing its shape thanks to the elements of wind and water.
-It’ll then come as no surprise that the location is a protected area as well as a tourist magnet attracting visitors from all around the world.
+Croatia is famed for its scenic pebbled beaches, which are beautifully lapped by crystal-clear waters.
+One of the most well known is Brac‘s Zlatni Rat, also referred to as the Golden Cape.
+The tip of the beach is everchanging with the wind, meaning you never know quite what shape it’ll take when you visit.
+This location is a protected area as well as a tourist magnet, attracting visitors from all around the world.

 3. The Game of Thrones appeal

-Croatia is the music mecca that has quickly become a firm favourite with festival goers.
-Boasting an array of world-class music festivals, you’ll be absolutely spoilt for choice.
-Ultra Europe, Outlook, Sonus and Fresh Island Festival are just a mere taste of the summer’s biggest draws.
+Croatia has quickly become a firm favourite with festival goers, hosting an array of world-class musicians.
+Ultra Europe, Sonus and Fresh Island Festival are just a mere taste of the summer’s biggest draws.
 Most take place on the beach or somewhere secluded, so get ready to dance until you drop.

-Engrained since day dot, the Ancient Greeks grew wine on the islands of Dalmatia which has since been a great service to Croatians.
-The two main destinations to tick off are Istria and Pelješac.
-Although the majority of the wine is white, there are also extremely good reds to try.
-But besides getting your hands on a sample, you can also follow vineyard trails, go on cellar tours and meet the people behind the bottle.
-As an extra tip, if you see something you like, buy it directly from the producers – it’ll be considerably cheaper.
-It’s a win-win for wine buffs.
+The two main destinations to tick off are Istria and Pelješac, and besides getting your hands on a sample, you can also follow vineyard trails, go on cellar tours and meet the people behind the bottle.
+If you see or taste something you like, buy it directly from the producers – you’ll pay considerably less.

 8. National parks